iurichiba/tht-toktok/README.md

 ### 🧑‍💻 Remaining development

 Unfortunately, as of now, some parts of the application couldn't be developed in time:
-- The user should be able to swipe the screen to either side in order to react to videos;
-- The is rearranged to look a lot more like TikTok while the feature above isn't implemented;
 - Pagination wasn't implemented, so the application is fetching 100 items and showing them all;
 - Unit and UI tests weren't implemented.